larson-group/clubb_release/Readme.txt

 (Run your job)

 Solaris Example
-Note that these instructions are for Solaris 9 & 10
+Note that these instructions only apply to Solaris 9 & 10

 1. $ ramdiskadm -a hoc 256m
 Creates a virtual disk hoc that is 256 megabytes in size.